RayHightower/RayHightower.com/_posts/2025-02-25-why-raisefest-phoenix-arizona-2025.markdown

 Additional info offered by RaiseFest presenters: Here are a few that stood out for me.

-* [Sarah Morrison](https://www.linkedin.com/in/thesarahmorrison/) & [NJ Ronger](https://www.instagram.com/nj.rongner) - How to Stand Out in a Loud Room.
+* [Sarah Morrison](https://www.linkedin.com/in/thesarahmorrison/) & [NJ Rongner](https://www.instagram.com/nj.rongner) - How to Stand Out in a Loud Room.
 Yes, you can use AI, but you'd better edit it.
 * [Rob Beardsley](https://www.linkedin.com/in/rob-beardsley) - Closing Deals in 2025.
 Including some surprising ways to deal with floating rate debt.
 * [Cody Sperber](https://www.linkedin.com/in/codysperber/) - Instagram Domination.
 Creating content and boosting follower count.

 ### Conclusion

 The RaiseFest experience is too rich to be covered in a single blog post.
-If you're a capital raiser, you gotta be there.
+If you're a capital raiser, make it a point to attend.
 Looking forward to meeting you at a future event!